opensearch-project/documentation-website/_dashboards/index.md

 # Overview of OpenSearch Dashboards

-OpenSearch Dashboards is an integrated visualization tool that makes it easy for users to explore their data in OpenSearch.
-From real-time application monitoring, threat detection, and incident management to personalized search, OpenSearch Dashboards gives you the data visualizations needed to graphically represent trends, outliers, and patterns in data.
+OpenSearch Dashboards is an open-source, integrated visualization tool that makes it easy for users to explore their data in OpenSearch.
+From real-time application monitoring, threat detection, and incident management to personalized search, OpenSearch Dashboards gives you the data visualizations needed to graphically represent trends, outliers, and patterns in your data.

-Most [OpenSearch plugins]({{site.url}}{{site.baseurl}}/opensearch/install/plugins/) have corresponding [OpenSearch Dashboards plugins]({{site.url}}{{site.baseurl}}/dashboards/install/plugins/) to extend and customize dashboard features.

 ##### Example: Data visualizations in OpenSearch Dashboards

 <img src="{{site.url}}{{site.baseurl}}/images/dashboard-flight.png" alt="User interface showing several data visualizations">

+# Requirements

+To use OpenSearch Dashboards, you must have installed OpenSearch.
+To learn more about installing and configuring OpenSearch, see [Getting Started with OpenSearch]({{site.url}}{{site.baseurl}}).

 # Example use cases for OpenSearch Dashboards